Flexible model selection for mechanistic network models: Introduction

-In mechanistic models, a particular generative mechanism may seem like a strong assumption in contexts where one does not directly observe the formation of the network, and where it is difficult to study microscopic interactions in isolation of the rest of the system.
-For example, it might be difficult to learn about the mechanistic rules that govern the formation or dissolution of ties in in-person interactions, whereas doing so in the setting of online social networks or calls in a cellular network \citep{viswanath2009evolution,onnela2007structure,saramaki2015seconds} where every interaction can be recorded might be more feasible.
-In some biological networks the pairwise interactions between the actors are well understood both theoretically and experimentally, they can be studied in isolation, and these interactions are highly reproducible.
+In mechanistic models, a particular generative mechanism may seem like a strong assumption in a context where one does not directly observe the formation of the network, and where it is difficult to study microscopic interactions in isolation.
+For example, it might be difficult to learn about the mechanistic rules that govern the formation or dissolution of ties in in-person interactions, whereas doing so in an online social network or a phone communication network \citep{viswanath2009evolution,onnela2007structure,saramaki2015seconds}, where every interaction can be recorded, is feasible.
+In some biological networks the pairwise interactions between the elements are well understood both theoretically and experimentally, they can be studied in isolation, and these interactions are reproducible.
 For example, gene duplication is one of the main drivers of the evolution of genomes, it is well understood, and therefore perhaps not surprisingly, network models based on gene duplication were one of the first large-scale models used in systems biology \citep{NetworkExpRaval2013introduction}.